heroiclabs/nakama-docs/docs/social-realtime-chat.md

 ### Persistence and message history

 By default all channels are persistent, so messages sent through them are saved to the database and available in message history later.
-This history can be used by offline users to catch up with messages they've missed when they next connect.
+This history can be used by offline users to catch up with messages they've missed the next time they connect.

-If messages should only be sent to online users and never kept in messsage history, clients can join channels with persistence disabled.
+If messages should only be sent to online users and never kept in message history, clients can join channels with persistence disabled.

 ### Hidden channel members

-By default all users joining a channel are visible to other users.
+By default, all users joining a channel are visible to other users.
 Existing channel participants will receive an event when the user connects and disconnects, and new channel joiners will receive a list of users already in the channel.

 Users can opt to hide their channel presence when connecting, so they will not generate join/leave notifications and will not appear in listings of channel members.
 They will still be able to send and receive realtime messages as normal.